whily/yalo/README.md

 ### VirtualBox

-First, add the generated floopy.img to the Virtual Media Manager.
-Then for the virtual machine settings, select the image file for floppy drive.
-Make sure that Floppy is checked for Boot order.
+In the **Storage** page of the virtual machine settings, right click and select "Add Floppy Controller".
+And the select the image file `floppy.img` for floppy drive.
+In the **System** page of virtual machine settings, make sure that Floppy is checked for Boot order.